handley-lab/anesthetic/docs/source/samples.rst

-:class:`pandas.DataFrame` classes, is that in anesthetic the data frames are weighted (see :class:`anesthetic.weighted_pandas.WeightedSeries` and :class:`anesthetic.weighted_pandas.WeightedDataFrame`), where the weights form part of a multiindex and are therefore retained when slicing.
+:class:`pandas.DataFrame` classes, is that in anesthetic the data frames are weighted (see :class:`anesthetic.weighted_pandas.WeightedSeries` and :class:`anesthetic.weighted_pandas.WeightedDataFrame`), where the weights form part of a MultiIndex and are therefore retained when slicing.

 Mean, standard deviation, median, quantiles, etc.